contagon/handbook/handbook/13-sunday-school.md

 * Young single adults.
 * Members who do not speak the ward’s primary language.
 * New members, returning members, and those who are learning about the Church.
-* Other groups, as noted by the bishop.
+* Other groups as noted by the bishop.

 ## 13.4 Improving Learning and Teaching in the Ward

 Ward leaders are responsible for improving learning and teaching in their organizations.
 This includes orienting newly called teachers (see Teaching in the Savior’s Way, [38]).
 They can ask the ward Sunday School president for help if needed.